 As a result, the council moved to introduce a 7.5-tonne weight restriction in January 2025 to protect the structural integrity of the bridge and safeguard bridge users.

-This 7.5-tonne restriction was temporary, pending the outcome of Mott MacDonald’s further assessment, which is set to be completed by the end of March 2025.
+This 7.5-tonne restriction was temporary, pending the outcome of Mott MacDonald’s further assessment.

 Since the introduction of the 7.5-tonne temporary weight restriction in January 2025 the council has continued to monitor traffic.
 Despite early efforts to protect the structure and limit weight on the crossing, monitoring has shown that heavy vehicles with weight well in excess of the safe limit have continued to use the bridge.